Subletting Switzerland: How a fair shared room price is calculated

 - You then either have to pay more or find a replacement tenant yourself

-Most discussions about room prices don't arise because the price is too high — but because it isn't explained.
+Questions about room prices typically arise not because the price is too high, but because its composition is not openly communicated.

 Every tenant can transparently request from us: